Save big (up to $1,875) on small business tools with our free membership, business.com+

 3. Stand out from your competition.

-Although every business has competition, standing out in the crowded on-demand market can be simple when you leverage what is unique about your business.
-Moorhead suggests highlighting this in your offers, messaging and communications with potential clients.
+Every business has competition, but standing out in a crowded on-demand market starts with knowing what makes your business different.
+Moorhead recommends bringing that uniqueness into your offers, your messaging and every interaction you have with potential clients.

 “This distinctiveness helps attract the clients who are looking for exactly what you provide,” Moorhead said.